-English Studies Indicative hours Year 11 course (120 hours) Mandatory module - Achieving through English: English in education, work and community 30-40 hours An additional 2-4 modules to be studied 20-30 hours each Text requirements In Year 11 students are required to: read, view, listen to and compose a wide range of texts including print and multimodal texts study at least one substantial print text (for example a novel, biography or drama) study at least one substantial multimodal text (for example film or a televisior series).
+English Studies Indicative hours Year 11 course (120 hours) Mandatory module - Achieving through English: English in education, work and community 30-40 hours An additional 2-4 modules to be studied 20-30 hours each Text requirements In Year 11 students are required to: read, view, listen to and compose a wide range of texts including print and multimodal texts study at least one substantial print text (for example a novel, biography or drama) study at least one substantial multimodal text (for example film or a television series).
 Across Stage 6 the selection of texts must give students experiences of the following as appropriate: reading, viewing, listening to and composing a wide range of texts, including literary texts written about intercultural experiences and peoples and cultures of Asia Australian texts including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples texts with a wide range of cultural, social and gender perspectives, popular and youth cultures a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
 Additional requirements In Year 11 students are required to: be involved in planning, research and presentation activities as part of one individual and/or collaborative project develop a portfolio of texts they have planned, drafted, edited and presented in written, graphic and/or electronic forms across all the modules undertaken during the year engage with the community through avenues for example visits, surveys, interviews, work experience, listening to guest speakers and/or excursions.

-English Studies Indicative hours Year 12 course (120 hours) Mandatory common module - Texts and Human Experiences 30 hours An additional 2-4 modules to be studied 20-45 hours each Text requirements In both Year 11 and Year 12 students are required to: read, view, listen to and compose a wide range of texts including print an multimodal texts study at least one substantial print text (for example a novel, biography or drama) study at least one substantial multimodal text (for example film or a televisi series).
-In Year 12 students will also be required to: study ONE text from the prescribed text list and one related text for the Common Module - Texts and Human Experiences.
-Across Stage 6 the selection of texts must give students experiences of the following as appropriate: reading, viewing, listening to and composing a wide range of texts, includir literary texts written about intercultural experiences and peoples and cultur of Asia Australian texts including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples texts with a wide range of cultural, social and gender perspectives, popular and youth cultures a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
-Additional requirements In Year 12 students are required to: be involved in planning, research and presentation activities as paindividual and/or collaborative project develop a portfolio of texts they have planned, drafted, edited and in written, graphic and/or electronic forms across all the modules u during the year engage with the community through avenues for example visits, si interviews, work experience, listening to guest speakers and/or example edited and presented modules undertaken le visits, surveys,
+English Studies Indicative hours Year 12 course (120 hours) Mandatory common module - Texts and Human Experiences 30 hours An additional 2-4 modules to be studied 20-45 hours each Text requirements In both Year 11 and Year 12 students are required to: read, view, listen to and compose a wide range of texts multimodal texts study at least one substantial print text (for example a nedrama) study at least one substantial multimodal text (for example series).
+In Year 12 students will also be required to: study ONE text from the prescribed text list and one relation of texts and Human Experiences.
+Across Stage 6 the selection of texts must give students extended following as appropriate: reading, viewing, listening to and composing a wide rangulaterary texts written about intercultural experiences and of Asia Australian texts including texts by Aboriginal and/or Torrauthors and those that give insights into diverse experies and/or Torres Strait Islander peoples texts with a wide range of cultural, social and gender peand youth cultures a range of types of text drawn from prose fiction, dramafilm, media and digital texts. ovel, biography or ole film or a television ated text for the speriences of the ge of texts, including peoples and cultures res Strait Islander nces of Aboriginal rspectives, popular Additional requirements In Year 12 students are required to: be involved in planning, research and presentation activities as part of one individual and/or collaborative project develop a portfolio of texts they have planned, drafted, edited and presente in written, graphic and/or electronic forms across all the modules undertake during the year engage with the community through avenues for example visits, surveys, interviews, work experience, listening to guest speakers and/or excursions.